-‘Days of Our Lives’ Spoilers: Ron Carlivati Brings Sweeping Cast Changes?
+‘Days Of Our Lives’ Spoilers: Ron Carlivati Brings Sweeping Cast Changes?

 Days of Our Lives spoilers tease that new headwriter Ron Carlivati will shake up DOOL in his trademark style like he did at One Life to Live and then General Hospital.
-Already, we’ve seen casting changes including the exit of Vincent Irizarry as Deimos Kiriakis, Arianne Zucker as Nicole Walker and Vivian Jovanni as Ciara Brady.
+Already, we’ve seen casting changes including the exit of Vincent Irizarry as Deimos Kiriakis, Arianne Zucker as Nicole Walker, and Vivian Jovanni as Ciara Brady.
 But what else can we expect in terms of cast shakeups on Days?

 Carlivati Recruits From Past Soaps